Knocking Noises Coming From Water Pipes

 - Light tan or cream piping running to the household hot water appliances.
 Such pipes are usually marked "CPVC"

 - Knocking sounds when a hot water tap is switched on

 - The noises come to a stop a couple of minutes after you turn off your hot water tap

-The only solution is to identify the CPVC pipes that are producing the sounds and provide them with more breathing room.
+The only solution is to identify the CPVC pipes that are producing the banging sound and provide them with more breathing room.
 The extra space will allow the line to expand freely without rubbing any nearby materials.
-Since that job may involve cutting into the walls or moving CPVC pipes, its best to leave it to a professional.
+Since that job may involve cutting into the walls or moving CPVC pipes, it's best to leave it to a professional.